General Information (Barracudas - Burlington Girls Hockey Club)

 Female Athletes of Today Coaching the Future Athletes of Tomorrow

-The Initiation (Fundamentals) Program is one that is mandated by both Hockey Canada and the OWHA and one that the BGHC is excited to support.
+The U7 Program is one that is mandated by both Hockey Canada and the OWHA and one that the BGHC is excited to support.
 This program focuses on small ice development for our youngest skaters helping them to develop the strength and skills to propel forward into a lifetime of hockey achievements.

 The BGHC is focused on building programs with key female leaders, providing guidance, coaching and